-This provides the Trust with certainty as to its interest expense for the hedging period.
+This provides the Trust with a level of certainty as to its interest expense for the hedging period.
 While this is of benefit to the Trust should interest rates rise, it would be disadvantageous to the Trust if interest rates fall below the level at which the Trust's interest rate was hedged.